 The Osgoode Society Legal History Workshop group is an informal evening seminar that meets on alternate Wednesdays between September and April to discuss a wide variety of topics in legal history, Canadian and international.
-Participants are graduate students and faculty in law and history from U of T, York, McMaster and other institutions, as well as law students and members of the profession.
+Participants are graduate students and faculty in law and history from a wide range of Universities, Canadian and international, as well as law students and members of the profession.

-Anybody interested in legal history is welcome to attend.
-If you would like to be put on our list to receive the papers and other notifications by e-mail, please notify firstname.lastname@example.org.
+In 2020-2021 the workshop will be conducted using ZOOM.
+Anybody interested in legal history is welcome to attend virtually.
+The workshop is held on alternate Wednesday evenings at 6.30 eastern time.
+A paper is circulated in advance of each workshop by email.
+If you would like to be put on the email list to receive papers and other scheduling information please contact firstname.lastname@example.org.

-Wednesday April 1: Erika Chamberlain and Rande Kostal, Western University: ‘The Reinvention of Canadian Private Law, 1970-1995: Jordan House as case study”
+Wednesday March 24: Erica Chamberlain and Rande Kostal, Western University: “The Reinvention of Canadian Private Law, 1945-1995: Jordan House as Case Study”.

 Professor Lori Chambers, Lakehead University